Exact and sampling methods for mining higher-order motifs in large hypergraphs: Mining higher-order motifs

 \subsection{Algorithm details}

 Counting higher-order motifs can be interpreted as the enumeration of all the possible connected sub-hypergraphs of size $k$, assigning each of them to an isomorphism class.
 An efficient way to assign an isomorphism class to a connected sub-hypergraph of size $k$ (for small values of $k$) is relying on a hash map.
-One can generate and hash every possible pattern of higher-order interactions involving $k$ nodes, with also all the possible relabelings.
+One can generate and hash every possible pattern of higher-order interactions involving $k$ nodes, with all the possible relabelings.
 Relabelings are important because the same sub-hypergraphs can be stored with different labels on the vertices.
-For example, we have $6$ different patterns of higher-order interactions with $3$ nodes, each with $3!$ possible relabelings; eventually, the hash map will contain $6 \cdot 3! = 36$ entries.
-One can use the hash map as a counter, since each observed sub-hypergraph is a key.
+For example, we have $6$ different patterns of higher-order interactions with $3$ nodes, each with $3!$ possible relabeling; eventually, the hash map will contain $6 \cdot 3! = 36$ entries.
+One can use the hash map as a counter since each observed sub-hypergraph is a key.
 After having enumerated all the sub-hypergraphs, the final count of each motif is simply the sum of all the entries of the hash map that belong to the same isomorphism class.
 We show a summary of this process in~\Cref{fig:algorithm_details}.
+Considering the sizes of the sub-hypergraphs involved, we can assume that this process incurs a constant time cost.

 Another important routine in our algorithms is the construction of vertex-induced sub-hypergraphs.
 Given a set of vertices $V'$, we are interested in querying the set of all the hyperedges to extract those who have all their endpoints in $V'$.
-This is what we referred as ``filling in'' a set of vertices in the previous sections.
+This is what we referred to as ``filling in'' a set of vertices in the previous sections.
 For our specific case, this problem is efficiently solvable relying again on hash maps as follows.
-We can hash every hyperedge of a hypergraph: this ensures that we are able to check the existence of an hyperedge in constant time.
-Since we are only interested in solving this problem for query set of vertices of size $3$ or $4$, we can easily generate all the possible $2^3$ or $2^4$ subsets of vertices (we can also ignore the empty set and the singletons) and check in constant time if each subset is an existing hyperedge.
+We can hash every hyperedge of a hypergraph: this ensures that we are able to check the existence of a hyperedge in constant time.
+Since we are only interested in solving this problem for a query set of vertices of size $3$ or $4$, we can easily generate all the possible $2^3$ or $2^4$ subsets of vertices (we can also ignore the empty set and the singletons) and check in constant time if each subset is an existing hyperedge.
 We show a summary of this process in~\Cref{fig:algorithm_details}.
+All in all, given that we are interested in very small sets of vertices, we can construct vertex-induced sub-hypergraphs in constant time.